 God chose Israel to be the nation through whom He would save man.
-But they sinned and throughout the old testament, Israel was called on by the prophets to repent and turn from their evil ways.
-Jesus was sent to the lost sheep of the house of Israel and John the Baptist called upon Israel to repent nationally; turn from sin; follow their Messiah and fulfil their original calling to tell the world of God.
-But they crucified the King.
-And once again, at Pentecost, we discover the apostles calling on God's chosen nation, the men of Israel, to believe on the Lord Jesus Christ, Who was God's Messiah; God's appointed Man; God's Servant.
+But they sinned and throughout the Old Testament, Israel was called on by the prophets to repent and turn from their evil ways.
+Jesus was sent to the lost sheep of the house of Israel, and John the Baptist called upon Israel to repent nationally, turn from sin, follow their Messiah, and fulfil their original calling to tell the world of God.
+But they crucified their King.
+At Pentecost, we once again discover the apostles calling on God's chosen nation, the men of Israel, to believe on the Lord Jesus Christ Who is God's Messiah, God's appointed Man, God's Servant.

 He was the Word made flesh.
-He was God Incarnate, Who came in the likeness of sinful flesh and Who was sent first to the house of Israel, the nation chosen by the Lord to be His messengers to tell the world – of Messiah, God’s appointed Saviour.
+He was God Incarnate Who came in the likeness of sinful flesh and Who was sent first to the house of Israel; the nation chosen by the Lord to be His messengers to tell the world of the Messiah, God’s appointed Saviour.

-And in this wonderful message to the Jews, Peter again told of the wonderful truth that although Israel had crucified their Messiah, Who was also the Saviour of the world, He had been resurrected from the dead – and once again the nation of Israel was being called on to repent nationally; turn from sin; follow their Messiah and fulfil their original calling to tell the world of God's love and grace and His plan of salvation.
-For God raised up His Servant, Jesus Christ, and God sent Him first to Israel.
+And in this message to the Jews, Peter again tells of the wonderful truth that although Israel had crucified their Messiah (Who was also the Saviour of the world), He had been resurrected from the dead.
+Once again, the nation of Israel was being called on to repent nationally, turn from sin, follow their Messiah, and fulfil their original calling to tell the world of God's love, and grace, and His plan of salvation.
+For God raised up His Servant, Jesus Christ, and sent Him first to Israel.
 He was born of a Jewish virgin as prophesied by Isaiah.
-He was of the house of David and of the lineage of Abraham, Isaac and Jacob.
+He was of the house of David and of the lineage of Abraham, Isaac, and Jacob.

-Yes, God raised up His Servant and sent Him first to Israel so that they would be blessed, by turning, in faith, from their evil, idolatrous ways to the One Who throughout His sinless life, demonstrated that He was indeed the great I AM; the Alpha and Omega; the First and the Last; the Messiah of Israel; the Saviour of the World.
+Yes, God raised up His Servant and sent Him first to Israel so that they would be blessed by turning, in faith, from their evil, idolatrous ways to Christ.
+They would be turning to One Who throughout His sinless life, demonstrated that He was indeed the great I AM, the Alpha and Omega, the First and the Last, the Messiah of Israel, and the Saviour of the World.

-But the calling of God is without repentance and the nation that God called to be His chosen people, will one day fulfil their calling to tell the world of God's love and grace and His plan of salvation.
+The calling of God is trustworthy and true, and the nation that God called to be His chosen people, will one day fulfil their calling to tell the world of God's love, and grace, and His plan of salvation.

-Loving Father, we ask You to look down in blessing on Your chosen nation of Israel and thank You that through them we received the scripture; the promises; the Messiah and our Saviour Jesus Christ.
+Loving Father, I pray You would look down in blessing on Your chosen nation of Israel.
+Thank You that through them we received the Scriptures, the promises, and the Messiah, our Saviour Jesus Christ.
 Thank You that you never rejected Israel, even though they crucified Your Son, for Your gifts and calling to Israel is without repentance, just as they are to the Church.
-Thank You that even when we are faithless You remain faithful and I pray that many may come to see Jesus as their true Messiah in the days that lie ahead, in Jesus name I pray, AMEN.
+Thank You that even when we are faithless, You remain faithful.
+I pray that many may come to see Jesus as their true Messiah in the days that lie ahead.
+In Jesus' name, AMEN.